fenago/apache-solr/lab_guides/Lab_3.md

 Summary
 -------------------------

-In this chapter, we got an overview of how Solr works and saw schema design.
+In this lab, we got an overview of how Solr works and saw schema design.
 We then jumped into Solr field types and saw how to define fields, copy fields, and create dynamic fields.
 We moved on to the Schema API, and finally we saw what schemaless mode is all about.

-In the next chapter, we will get our hands dirty and learn all about analyzers, tokenizers, and filters.
+In the next lab, we will get our hands dirty and learn all about analyzers, tokenizers, and filters.